snaztoz/granary/README.md

     # should create a file named "secrets.gpass" with the
     # content of "my-secrets-password".

+    # First method, create the file manually:
     gran new
     echo my-secrets-password > secrets.gpass

+    # ... or the second method, do it in one command:
+    gran new --create-passfile

     # now this won't prompting for passphrase again
     gran set foo bar